Guild of One-Name Studies

 I will comment further on this when I have conducted further research.

-I would like to begin a DNA project but need descendants with the surname of Scoular / Scouller to participate.
-Please get in contact with me if you are willing.
+I have begun a DNA project but need descendants with the surname of Scoular / Scouller to participate.
+Please join our DNA project at https://www.familytreedna.com/public/Scouller.

 I have a blog for my family history where I tell family stories.
 This is not specific to my one name study but will and does feature the Scoular family.
 It can be found at: